Projects

 LCM

 The Lightweight Communications and Marshalling package consists of a library and user-level tools for interprocess communication.
 Specifically, it is targeted at soft real-time systems operating on a dedicated local area network.
-I developed it in conjunction with Edwin Olson and David Moore for the 2007 DARPA Urban Challenge, and we have since released it as Free and Open Source software.
+I developed it in conjunction with Edwin Olson and David Moore for the 2007 DARPA Urban Challenge, and we have since released it under the LGPL.

 DARPA Urban Challenge